SyedaEshalMurtaza/Calculator/README.md

 I’m planning to add a few more cool features:

-.A scientific calculator mode with advanced functions.
+A scientific calculator mode with advanced functions.

-.A calculation history to track previous results.
+A calculation history to track previous results.

-.Polishing the design for a more modern look.
+Polishing the design for a more modern look.